 For the 8-hour eating window, you can eat whatever you want as long as it’s within your calorie goals.
 Some people lose weight quickly with this type of intermittent fasting, while others find they maintain their weight.
 Intermittent fasting 16/8 can help you lose weight, maintain weight, improve health, and have more energy.

 Twelve hours of fasting is enough for some people, but others may find that they need to fast for 16 hours to see results.
 It’s essential to experiment and find what works best for you.
 A person’s current health and fitness determine what type of intervention they need to improve their health and wellness.

 Intermittent fasting works like other diets and workouts.
-Where you start, and your goals dictate the diet and training you need.
+Where you start and your goals dictate the diet and training you need.
 Therefore, it is best to consult your doctor before starting a diet or workout for optimum results.
-If you cannot visit your doctor, it’s best to start slowly and then escalate the intervention as you observe your body’s response.
+If you cannot visit your doctor, it’s best to start slowly and escalate the intervention as you observe your body’s response.

 How long does it take for fasting to work?

 It depends on the person.
 Some people see results within a few days, while others may need to wait longer.
 As with any new routine, it’s essential to be patient and give fasting a chance to work its magic.

 Like most body changes, fasting works immediately on a cellular level and spreads to more extensive systems throughout the body.
 So cells in the blood and hormones respond to intermittent fasting within hours.
 Then, the digestive, muscular, nervous, and circulatory systems will react to intermittent fasting over the next few days.

 There are a few things to keep in mind when fasting.
 First, it’s essential to drink plenty of water and juice and eat healthy foods when you break your fast.
 Be sure to avoid processed foods and sugary drinks.